-We experimentally characterized the Auger hypersatellite spectrum from the first step in the radiationless decay cascade of single-site DCHs in liquid water, produced by single photon photo double ionization.
-Compared to its gas-phase counterpart, the kinetic energy of the spectrum is blue-shifted by 12.5 eV, most probable due to polarization of the surrounding water molecules in the final state.
-Despite the lifetime of an oxygen DCH being around 1 fs, nuclear dynamics within this lifetime is evidenced by a noticeable isotope effect when experiments are carried out with deuterated water.
-Calculations of the Auger spectrum of a DCH in a water pentamer allowed to identify a symmetric stretch of the molecule as the main driver of nuclear dynamics, and shed light on the temporal evolution of the Auger spectrum.
+We experimentally characterized the Auger electron hypersatellite spectrum from the first step in the radiationless decay cascade of single-site DCHs in liquid water, produced by single-photon double photoionization.
+Compared to its gas-phase counterpart, the kinetic energy of the feature is blue-shifted by 12.5 eV, largely due to polarization of the surrounding water molecules in the final state.
+Despite the lifetime of an oxygen DCH being around 1.5 fs, nuclear dynamics within this time window is evidenced by a noticeable isotope effect when experiments are carried out with deuterated water.
+Calculations of the Auger spectrum of a DCH in a water pentamer allowed to identify a symmetric stretch of the molecule as the main driver of nuclear dynamics and shed light on the temporal evolution of the Auger spectrum.

 As an outlook we would like to present some thoughts about future experiments on DCHs.
-Study of the nuclear dynamics during normal Auger decay, and the spectral features associated with it (see e.g. Ref.s 12,13,73 and the review Ref.
-2), had a lot of impact on the discussion about the structure of water.
+Studies of the nuclear dynamics during normal Auger decay and the spectral features associated with it (see, e.g., Refs.
+12,13,76 and the review Ref.
+2) had considerable impact on the discussion about the structure of water.
 Extending these studies to DCHs will extend the range of parameters under which this dynamics can be probed.

-One important factor for the quality of DCH-related electron spectra we have identified is the ratio of the signal of interest to background from inelastic scattering of O 1s photoelectrons.
-This might be more favourable at higher photon energies, for two reasons: (1) The background will be stretched out to a wider kinetic energy range.
-(2) The relative cross section of double to single core hole creation depends on excess energy.
-This is brought about by an interplay of two mechanisms for single photon photo double ionization that were discussed e.g. in Ref.
-39. If we assume this discussion to be universal, the maximum of the relative DCH production should be at an excess energy equalling roughly 1.4times the binding energy of the DCH state, i.e, for our system at a photon energy of around 1700 eV.
-Experimentally, for Ne, isoelectronic to water, an increase of the double/single core hole production ratio was found up to photon energies of 5 keV.74 We believe that these factors can lead to hypersatellite Auger spectra of better quality at higher photon energies, even though photon flux and absolute cross sections might be lower than in our study.
-Moreover, we suggest liquid-water DCH experiments at XFELs, where the ratio between K^{-2} and K^{-1} should be larger and we would be less sensitive to an unknown and varying background.
+One important aspect for the quality of DCH-related electron spectra we have identified is the ratio of the signal of interest to background from inelastic scattering of O 1s photoelectrons.
+This might be more favourable at higher photon energies, for two reasons: (1) The background will be stretched out to a wider kinetic-energy range.
+(2) The relative cross section of double- to single-core-hole creation depends on the excess energy.
+This is brought about by an interplay of two mechanisms for single-photon double photoionization that were discussed, e.g., in Ref.
+39. If we assume this discussion to be universal, the maximum of the relative DCH production should be at an excess energy of roughly 1.4 times the binding energy of the DCH state, i.e., for our system at a photon energy of around 1700 eV.
+Experimentally, for Ne, isoelectronic to water, an increase of the double/single core-hole-production ratio was found up to photon energies of 5 keV.
+We believe that these factors can lead to hypersatellite Auger spectra of better quality at higher photon energies, even though photon flux and absolute cross sections might be lower than in the present study.
+Moreover, we suggest liquid-water DCH experiments at XFELs, where the ratio between $K^{-2}$ and $K^{-1}$ should be larger and we would be less sensitive to an unknown and varying background.

-As a further outlook, we want to point out that nowadays measuring time-resolved Auger spectra is in reach.75 So, as discussed above, our calculations reported here are interesting not only in what concerns the high-energy tail, but also the energy shift (see Fig. 6).
-We envision time-resolved Auger spectra using intense X-ray free-electron lasers and, e.g., self-referenced attosecond streaking75 of more complex systems than noble gases in the future.
-So far, e.g., the double-core-hole generation in O_2 molecules and the corresponding molecular-frame photoelectron angular distributions76 and an alternative pathway to double-core-hole states in gas-phase water77 have been studied at European XFEL.
+As a further outlook, we want to point out that nowadays measuring time-resolved Auger spectra is in reach.
+So, as discussed above, our calculations reported here are interesting not only regarding the high-energy tail, but also the energy shift (see Fig. 7).
+We envision time-resolved Auger spectra using intense X-ray free-electron lasers and, e.g., self-referenced attosecond streaking of more complex systems than noble gases in the future.
+So far, e.g., the double-core-hole generation in O2 molecules and the corresponding molecular-frame photoelectron angular distributions and an alternative pathway to double-core-hole states in gas-phase water have been studied at European XFEL.